CodeShayk/ApiAggregator/README.md

 ### When is ApiAggregator useful?
 ApiAggregator is useful in various use cases.
 - For creating Level 2 (functional or BFF) apis using Level 1 (core resource) apis.
-- For flexibil extending an api without having to break existing consumers.
+- For easily extending an api without having to break existing consumers.
 - For on demand data retrieval using list of apis
 - and Many more.